Demand for separate North Bengal UT by BJP MP, TMC Supremo says will not allow Bengal to be divided | Politics

 The MP who has earlier led an agitation for an autonomous tribal area in the last decade, said ''small states perform better.
 North Bengal is neglected, it also faces security issues.
 Our economy is affected, tea gardens are being shut down.
 We will be better off as a Union territory.''
 Barla, said that he along with others from the region would be meeting both Prime Minister Narendra Modi and Home Minister Amit Shah on this issue as well as would raise it in Parliament.

-BJP has four MPs from the region and at least one of them Jayanta Roy from Jalpaiguri said that though Barlas comments were made in is personal capacity, he supported them.
+BJP has four MPs from the region and at least one of them Jayanta Roy from Jalpaiguri said that though Barla's comments were made in personal capacity, he supported them.

 However, BJP Bengal unit state president Dilip Ghosh said his party does not have any such agenda. ''None of our officials has said any such thing,'' he said, claiming that attempts are being made by the TMC to malign the BJP by raking up various issues.